New Openings in St Kilda 2026: Five Spots Worth Your Time

 Limbo Cocktail Bar (Early 2025)

-The room: The interior design deserves attention.
-Velvet banquettes in deep navy, brass light fixtures, exposed brick walls, and a small stage area that’s been cleverly integrated into the room.
-It seats about 45 people total.
-The cocktail menu changes seasonally — the current winter list includes a smoky mezcal number ($26) and a pear-and-thyme spritz ($24) that’s lighter than it sounds.
+The room: Velvet banquettes in deep navy, brass light fixtures, exposed brick walls, and a small stage area cleverly integrated into the room.
+Seats about 45 total.
+The cocktail menu changes seasonally — the current list includes a smoky mezcal number ($26) and a pear-and-thyme spritz ($24) that’s lighter than it sounds.

 The jazz: The Friday and Saturday night trio (piano, upright bass, saxophone) plays from 8:30pm to midnight.
 They lean into standards — Miles Davis, Coltrane, Ella — with occasional modern arrangements.
-The volume is conversation-friendly, which is a rare and welcome quality in live music venues.
+The volume is conversation-friendly, which is a rare and welcome quality.

 Hot Chicken Project — St Kilda outpost (Late 2025)

 Where: 212 Carlisle Street What: Nashville-style hot chicken with Melbourne attitude.
 Quarter bird with slaw and fries ($18), whole bird ($32), and a range of heat levels from “Country” (mild) to “Reaper” (the kind that makes your eyes water for an hour).
 Sides include mac and cheese ($8) and corn on the cob with chipotle butter ($7).
 Vibe: Loud, fast, casual.
 Bright orange branding, no bookings, order-at-counter.
 Seats about 40 inside with a small outdoor area.
-Music is hip-hop at a volume that says “this isn’t a café.”
-Verdict: St Kilda’s Carlisle Street has been crying out for a solid casual dining option that isn’t Indian (though we love the Indian).
-Hot Chicken Project delivers.
+Music is hip-hop at a volume that says “this isn’t a cafe.”
+Verdict: Carlisle Street has been crying out for a solid casual dining option, and Hot Chicken Project delivers.
 The chicken is properly crispy, the heat levels are genuinely differentiated, and the prices are reasonable.
-Late-night hours on Friday and Saturday (until midnight) make it a post-bar hero.
+Late-night hours on Friday and Saturday (until midnight) make it a post-bar standout.

 - Country (mild) — Buttermilk-brined, lightly seasoned.
-Perfect for kids or heat-wimps.
+The safe play.

 - Nashville (medium) — The classic.
-Cayenne-forward, with a kick that builds.
+Cayenne-forward, builds steadily.

 - Hot (hot) — Serious heat.
 You’ll sweat.
-The flavour is still there underneath.
+Flavour still present underneath.

 The sides: The mac and cheese ($8) is baked with a crispy breadcrumb top.
-The corn on the cob ($7) comes with chipotle butter and cotija cheese.
-The coleslaw ($5) is vinegar-based rather than mayo, which cuts the richness of the chicken perfectly.
-Build a plate of a quarter bird, mac and cheese, and slaw for $31 and you’ll eat like royalty.
+The corn ($7) comes with chipotle butter and cotija cheese.
+The coleslaw ($5) is vinegar-based, cutting the richness of the chicken perfectly.
+Build a plate of a quarter bird, mac and cheese, and slaw for $31.

 Price point: Quarter bird meal deal with sides: $25-$30 per person.
 Whole bird to share (feeds 3-4): $32 plus sides.